oroinc/documentation/user_guide/magento_entities.rst

 Managing Magento Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can  you can scroll pages, refresh the grid details and reset the grid of Magento entities as described in the :ref:`OroCRM UI Elements <user-guide-ui-components-grid-action-buttons>`
+You can scroll pages, refresh the grid details and reset the grid of Magento entities as described in the :ref:`OroCRM UI Elements <user-guide-ui-components-grid-action-buttons>`

 The only action available from the :ref:`grid <user-guide-ui-components-grids>` of Web Customers